What is Otoplasty?

 One big subset of patients who have otoplasty are young children.
 Parents may notice prominent ears at an early age and feel a need to correct the ears prior to school.
 From an anatomic standpoint, the ears reach near their adult size by age 5-6.
 In addition, many young children may benefit from a psychologic well being standpoint to have an otoplasty prior to entering elementary school.

-Obviously, correction of promient ears should be a well thought out decision by both parents, surgeon and sometimes child.
+Obviously, correction of prominent ears should be a well thought out decision by both parents, surgeon, and sometimes child.
 The risks and benefits of the procedure are considered.
 A “borderline” or slightly above average prominent ear may not be as good of a candidate as a very prominent ear in a young male.
 Other considerations are the overall maturity of the child so that recovery will be as ideal as possible.
 While adults can have the procedure under local anesthesia, young children by in large have a general anesthetic.

 Take time for yourself Reach Out Today